Team GIles Research

 Umerdad Khudadad

-Umerdad is a first-year PhD student in Human Kinetics.
+Umerdad is a third-year PhD student in Human Kinetics.
 He completed an undergraduate degree in Nursing and a MSc in Health Policy and Management from the Aga Khan University in Karachi, Pakistan, where he lived as a refugee from his homeland of Afghanistan.
 He was awarded the competitive National Institute of Health Fogarty International Collaborative Trauma and Injury Research Training (ICTIRT) fellowship to complete his MSc training.
 His doctoral research is co-supervised by Dr. Giles and Dr. Ian Pike of UBC.
-His research interests include sports for development in migrants, risky play, and injury prevention.
+Through his research, he examines the intersections of deprivation and home injuries.
 Umerdad enjoys playing football and working out.
+His research is funded by a MITACS grant and an Ontario Graduate Student scholarship.

 Britta Peterson

-Britta has lived and played across Canada, from St. John’s, Newfoundland, to Central Vancouver Island, British Columbia.
-Her formal education has targeted all things recreation and leisure, with her research focusing on Indigenous conceptualizations of leisure in relation to the development of personal and community identity.
-She is passionate about decolonizing the narratives in the fields of recreation and leisure.
-In her leisure time, she is passionate about exploring nature by canoe and bike, drinking lattes and challenging social and systemic inequities.
+A third-year PhD student, Britta has lived and played across Canada, from St. John’s, Newfoundland to Central Vancouver Island, British Columbia.
+Her formal education has targeted all things recreation and leisure, while her research is focused on Indigenous Peoples' and newcomers' experiences of inclusion belonging (or lack thereof) at pump tracks.
+In her leisure time, she is passionate about exploring nature by canoe and bike, drinking lattes, and challenging social and systemic inequities.
+Britta received the 2023 Marion Miller Award from the Canadian Congress for Leisure Research for the most outstanding paper authored by a Canadian graduate student.
+She is funded through a doctoral SSHRC scholarship.

 Talia Ritondo